timble/www.openpolice.be/blog/_posts/2014-11-10-hello-twitter.md

 rooturl: blog
 ---

-You can now follow us on [Twitter (@openpoliceBE)](https://www.twitter.com/openpoliceBE) if you want to stay up to date about the development and iterations of the Belgian Police Web Platform.
+You can now follow us on [Twitter (@openpoliceBE)](https://www.twitter.com/openpoliceBE) if you want to stay up to date about the development and iterations of the Open Police platform.

-Our [Twitter account](https://www.twitter.com/openpoliceBE) is a next step in making the Belgian Police Web Platform even more open.
+Our [Twitter account](https://www.twitter.com/openpoliceBE) is a next step in making the Open Police platform even more open.

 ## Why open matters